Guerteltier/discord.py/README.md

+This repo is no longer maintained
+### Original README

 # discord.py scrumpy version

 This is not the offical version of Discord.py, this is a personal build to be used until I need to move to rewrite myself.